Gilbreath-Reed Career and Technical Center

 Courses are offered in morning or afternoon sessions, with students either starting or ending the day at GRCTC.

 GRCTC serves juniors and seniors from all seven district high schools.
+Sophomores may also participate in culinary arts and firefighting courses.

 District transportation is provided, or students can choose to drive their own vehicles.